 You don’t have to look far to find countless myths and “secret weapons” in the war against belly fat.
 Don’t fall into the trap of the latest fad diet, expensive wraps, crazy detox teas, or “hardcore” core exercises.
 These can do more harm than good.
 Here are a few important things you need to know to reduce belly fat.
-I will cover proper training, nutrition, and hormone techniques to help you reduce belly fat once and for all.
+I will cover proper training, nutrition, and hormone techniques to help you reduce belly fat.

 5 Tips to Reduce Belly Fat After Baby

 1. Restore your core

 Before you attribute your belly bulge to belly fat, make sure your tummy isn’t poking out due to the common condition of diastasis recti (also known as abdominal muscle separation).
 Diastasis recti occurs in 60% of pregnancies.
 This condition is when the abdominal separation is wider than 2-2.5 finger-widths apart.
-In many cases, this abdominal separation will heal naturally post-birth with no medical intervention, especially if you take the right steps and do the correct exercises!
+In many cases, this abdominal separation will heal naturally post-birth with no medical intervention, especially if you take the proper steps and do the correct exercises!
 Diastasis recti doesn’t increase abdominal fat.
 However, many women note they feel like they “still look pregnant.”
 This can be months or years after delivery if they have not taken steps to correct this condition.

-Sprints and other high-intensity intervals are efficient ways to increase fat burning hormones and beat that belly!
-If you’re looking for a way to reduce belly fat and to develop strong and flat, toned abs, sprints are one of the most effective exercises you can do!
+Sprints and other high-intensity intervals are efficient ways to increase fat-burning hormones and beat that belly!
+If you’re looking for a way to reduce belly fat and develop strong and flat, toned abs, sprints are one of the most effective exercises you can do!
 And as a bonus, they teach your body how to be an effective fat burner through the hormonal changes they produce.
 You’ll get amazing belly fat busting results using this style of sprint training.

 3. Crunches aren’t the answer